 Once above the final tree line, our views only improved even more.
 The clouds were slowly starting to dissipate and we started mixing ice fall and glacier views with green valley floors, crashing waterfalls and snow.
 Wild flowers were blooming in the alpine too - adding some brilliant color to the canvas we were trekking on.
 We worked our way up to climber's right - always gaining height wherever possible.
 Some folks stay too low here and get into trouble.
-You should avoid the slabby terrain towards the middle of the bowl where ancient glaciers have carved their paths in the past and stay as high as feasible on the right.
-We eventually gained two small tarns with defined bivy corrals and sublime views down Icefall Brook / Canyon.
-The turnoff to the Mons Hut is somewhere before these lakes on climber's right, wherever you can scramble through the upper cliff bands.
+We avoided the slabby terrain towards the middle of the bowl where ancient glaciers have carved their paths in the past and stayed as high as feasible on climber's right.

 [WOW!
-Looking back along our approach bench towards Arras Mountain with "Twin" falls on the left. ++]
+Looking back along our approach bench from our first break spot, towards Arras Mountain with "Twin" falls on the left. ++]

 [Too many waterfalls to count as we slowly contour high on climber's right towards the distant glacier. ++]

 [Finally we get views of the Lyell Glacier to the hut at center distance.
 Note the furious melt going on!]